-Motivation and dedication can be hard to muster up.
-This is why many people use fitness apps, as technological tools to help them achieve a fitter and healthier lifestyle.
+Motivation and dedication are sometimes not easy to muster up.
+This is why many people use fitness apps, as tools to help them move towards a fitter and healthier lifestyle.

 Essential reading: Top fitness trackers and health gadgets